WasifRaza909/email-summarizer/README.md

 1. Click **"⚙️ Settings"** (gear icon in top-right)
 2. Click **"Change Credentials"**
 3. Follow the setup wizard again
-4. New credentials will be saved
+4. New credentials will be saved automatically

 ---